Non-normality, optimality and synchronization: Optimal Networks and Synchronization

 In the context of Eq. \ref{eq:MSFBlock}, $\lambda_1$ represents the synchronization manifold, and $\lambda_i \ (\forall i \neq 1)$ represent directions transverse to that manifold.
 Pecora and Carroll found that now the exponential stability of the synchronization manifold could be examined by use of the master stability equation:

 The MSF is then defined by determining the maximum Lyapunov exponents of Eq. \ref{eq:MSE} for each $a,b$ pair.
-If the MLE is negative, then the state is exponentially stable, and so if the eigenvalues of the graph Laplacian all lie inside the $0$ level set (shown in Fig. \ref{fig:MSF_Contour}) of the MSF, then the synchronous state is declared exponentially stable. \paragraph*{} We now review the concept of optimal networks as they were called by Nishikawa and Motter \cite{nishikawa2006a,nishikawa2006b,nishikawa2010}.
+If the MLE is negative, then the state is exponentially stable, and so if the eigenvalues of the graph Laplacian all lie inside the $0$ level set (shown in Fig. \ref{fig:MSF_Contour}) of the MSF, then the synchronous state is declared exponentially stable.

+We now review the concept of optimal networks as they were called by Nishikawa and Motter \cite{nishikawa2006a,nishikawa2006b,nishikawa2010}.
 In their work they defined optimal networks to be networks which minimized the normalized spread of the eigenvalues.
 That is defining the normalized spread ($\rho$) to be,

 where $d = \frac{1}{n}\sum \limits_{i} \sum \limits_{j \neq i} \mathcal{A}_{ij}$ is the average degree of the network and $\bar{\lambda} = \frac{1}{n-1}\sum \limits_{i=2}^n \lambda_i$ is the average of the nonzero eigenvalues of the graph Laplacian.
 Note that $\rho^2 = 0$ only if,